 Much has changed since the UK officially withdrew from the European Union on January 31st, 2020.
-The unprecedented challenges caused by the COVID-19 global pandemic have understandably distracted from Brexit preparations, as businesses locally and internationally have been forced to respond to the dramatic disruption experienced by markets globally.
+The unprecedented challenges caused by the COVID-19 global pandemic have impacted on Brexit preparations, as businesses locally and internationally have been forced to respond to the dramatic disruption experienced by markets globally.

-As many territories continue to come to terms with COVID-19 and businesses begin to plan for the post-pandemic recovery, Brexit has gradually returned to the agenda for corporates with UK, EU and Irish business interests.
+As many territories continue to come to terms with COVID-19 and businesses begin to focus the post-pandemic recovery, Brexit has gradually returned to the agenda for corporates with UK, EU and Irish business interests.

-Following recent developments - including the UK PM's stance on the withdrawal agreement in respect of the introduction of the Internal Market Bill - it is an opportune time to revisit your Brexit strategy, ahead of the impending December 31st deadline, at which point the Transition Period will end.
+As the transition period nears its conclusion, it is an opportune time to revisit your Brexit strategy, ahead of the impending December 31st deadline, at which point the Transition Period will end.

-While uncertainty continues to swell and shroud the Brexit conversation, there are a number of focus areas to consider to ensure your business is Brexit-ready over the coming months.
+While uncertainty continues to swell and shroud the Brexit conversation, there are a number of focus areas to consider to ensure your business is Brexit-ready over the next couple of months.

 Trade, Tax and Customs

-Significant issues remain unresolved around trading, and while discussions are ongoing, it is expected that this uncertainty could continue well into the Autumn months before both parties look closer to agreeing any terms.
+Significant issues remain unresolved around trading, and while discussions are ongoing, the uncertainty continues to loom large by the day as neither party looks closer to agreeing terms.

 The UK also recently released its draft tariff schedule, which outlines the duty rate applied to goods entering the UK from third countries.
 If the EU and UK fail to ratify a free trade agreement (FTA) by January 1st, it is likely that many products shipped from Ireland and other EU member states to the UK may be subject to customs duty.